Germany: Several killed in stabbing at Solingen street party – DW – 08/24/2024

 Germany: Several killed in stabbing at Solingen street partyPublished August 23, 2024last updated August 24, 2024

 Three people were killed and four seriously injured in a knife attack in the western German city of Solingen on Friday.
-The perpetrator is on the run, said a police spokeswoman in Düsseldorf.
+The police have launched a "major operation" to find the suspect, a police spokesperson said.

 According to media reports, a man stabbed passers-by at random with a knife at a festival celebrating the city's 650th anniversary.